Cardiovascular Biomechanics and A.I. Laboratory |

 (RV) at 22 weeks and 32 weeks old time points.
 Common flow features were

-such as a pair of diastolic vortex rings corresponding to the E- and A-wave,
+observation In most hearts hearts, such as a pair of diastolic vortex rings

-which interacted with each other via vortex merging or leapfrogging, and
+corresponding to the E- and A-wave, which interacted with each other via

-which exited the heart before complete dissipation.
-The vortex rings were the
+vortex merging or leapfrogging, and which exited the heart before complete

-ventricular walls, since they bring faster moving
+shear stress stimuli on the fetal ventricular walls, since they bring faster

-fluid close to the walls.
+moving fluid close to the walls.
 We

 further discovered that most fetal hearts have a forward contraction wave,